[RELEASE] Zigbee2MQTT Routing Driver v2

 Usage

 If your device has switching capabilities then a nested child device will be created to handle those switches.
 Feel free to change the Device Label on these from their switch number to something more descriptive.
-This is the only occasion that a Hubitat name will be retained over data presented by Z2M, as it has no direct equivalent.
+This is the only occasion that a Hubitat label will be retained over data presented by Z2M, as it has no direct equivalent.

 Deletions